zami45/JS_WriteUp/Understanding of This/Understanding of THIS.md

 - **Global Scope**
 - **Function Scope (Local Scope)**

-the following illustration will provide a better understanding of relationship between global variable and  scope in javascript.
+Here is a visual illustration for the secret world of javascript.
+Following illustration will provide a better understanding on relationship between variables and scope in javascript.

 ```javascript
 //javascript world